hgibrel34/hgibrel34/README.md

 📌 *Check back soon — or follow along as I update this repo throughout the Studio.*

 ---

-### 🌟 Break Through Tech Fellowship

-Selected from a pool of **3,000+ applicants** for a 12-month AI/ML fellowship with **Cornell Tech faculty** and industry mentors.
-Beyond technical skills, this experience has been building:

-- **Communication:** translating technical ML concepts for both technical and non-technical audiences
-- **Collaboration:** working within a cohort-based, team-driven learning model
-- **Initiative:** proactively pursuing coursework and mentorship opportunities ahead of project assignment
-- **Adaptability:** building foundational ML skills while navigating an evolving, real-world-paced program structure

----
 ### 🌱 What I'm Learning / Working Towards

 - 📘 **Machine Learning Foundations** — Cornell University, via Break Through Tech AI Studio *(in progress, anticipated Aug 2026)*